-With 15 years' experience in the area of outsourcing contract law, panelist Jeremy Clarke, principal lawyer with the UK firm LLC Law points out that, in an environment where many brand organizations outsource close to 100 per cent of their activities, the concern over control should now be 'old hat'.
+close to 100 per cent of their activities, the concern over control should now be 'old hat'.

-'In such a partnership, information has to be disclosed in order for the provider to understand the user's business,' Clarke says.
-'We need to actually embrace a policy of opening ourselves up to appropriate organizations who offer the opportunity to improve our business overall, and that is a matter of trust.'
+"In such a partnership, information has to be disclosed in order for the provider to understand the user's business," Clarke says.
+"We need to actually embrace a policy of opening ourselves up to appropriate organisations who offer the opportunity to improve our business overall, and that is a matter of trust."

-'It's also a matter of careful selection, employing the right kind of protections, controls, due diligence and appropriate contract provisions to make sure that issues don't arise.
-If a provider can't demonstrate the right approach to safeguarding confidential business information, the user shouldn't even be talking to that provider,' he says.
+"It's also a matter of careful selection, employing the right kind of protections, controls, due diligence and appropriate contract provisions to make sure that issues don't arise.
+If a provider can't demonstrate the right approach to safeguarding confidential business information the user shouldn't even be talking to that provider," he says.
+According panellist Connor O'Malley, Group Executive Logistics & Planning National for Foods Australia, strategic conversations can't take place unless a 3PL exhibits near perfect operational execution.